techidaily/site-games-able/source/_posts/overseas-playtime-alter-time-settings-on-sxxb1.md

 * It is best to alter the**Time** settings on your Xbox while disconnected from the Xbox network.
 This guarantees your choices won't be overwritten by Internet preferences.
 * Changing your time zone may not alter the in-game time for all games, especially if the game you're playing runs off its own online services, like live service Xbox games.
 * Altering your time zone can affect when the**Shutdown** power option attempts to save energy by updating at night.
-Changing when your console recognizes night would interfere with energy saving, and you may need to[adjust your Xbox Series X|S power settings](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) accordingly.
+Changing when your console recognizes night would interfere with energy saving, and you may need to [adjust your Xbox Series X|S power settings](https://www.makeuseof.com/how-to-customize-xbox-series-x-s-power-options-to-save-energy/) accordingly.

 ![A screenshot of the Power Options on Xbox Series X with the Shutdown mode highlighted](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/screenshot-2855.jpg)